kcf-jackson/typeChecker/readme.md

     remotes::install_github("andycraig/languageserver@types")

-The type-checking will trigger automatically when an R file is saved.
+The type-checking will then trigger automatically on R files.